Updated: May 5, 2021

-We know that some of you were concerned with the ruling issued the week of July 6 stating that international students must take in-person classes at a U.S. university or community college.
-Please note that the Trump administration has canceled that ruling.
+We know that some of you were concerned with the ruling issued the week of July 6, 2020, stating that international students must take in-person classes at a U.S. university or community college.
+Please note that the Trump administration canceled that ruling.

 If you have additional questions, please contact the International Student Services Department at email@example.com.

-HACC has made the decision to suspend all athletic programs for the fall 2020 and spring 2021 semesters as a result of the pandemic.
+HACC suspended all athletic programs for the spring 2021 semester as a result of the pandemic.

-We know this decision may be disappointing for students who were looking forward to playing at HACC during the fall 2020 semester.
-We will continue to promote activities that students can access remotely to remain connected and engaged during the fall 2020 semester.
+We will also continue to promote activities that students can access remotely to remain connected and engaged such as ESports during the fall 2021 semester.

 Student IDs and parking passes are not being issued while the campuses are closed.
-The College will begin to issue student IDs again when the campuses reopen after May 14, 2021.
+The College will begin to issue student IDs again when select student services are available on campus in the fall 2021 semester.
 If a student needs verification of their enrollment at HACC, these options are available: